THU-syh/biostack/README.md

-## Deep Learning Research Framework for Biomedical Applications
+## An Open-source Deep Learning Framework for Biomedical Research and Application Development

 Warning: Do not attempt to clone this repository, as the file size is way too large for practical use.

-Instead, please submit pull requests, add comments, and other feedback to best improve this framework.
+Instead, please submit pull requests, add comments, and provide other feedback to best improve this framework.